JoseRuiz01/MLSatelliteAdversarialDefense/documents/pgd.md

 ## 1. Introduction

-This project implements a robust and perceptually-aware **Projected Gradient Descent (PGD)** adversarial attack pipeline for evaluating the resilience of image classification models.
-Adversarial attacks are small, often imperceptible perturbations deliberately added to input images to induce misclassification by neural networks.
-PGD is one of the most widely-used iterative adversarial attack methods due to its effectiveness in exploring the worst-case perturbation space around an input image.
+This project implements a **Projected Gradient Descent (PGD)** adversarial attack pipeline designed to evaluate the robustness of image classification models trained on satellite imagery.
+Adversarial attacks introduce small, carefully crafted perturbations to input images that cause neural networks to misclassify them, while remaining imperceptible or minimally visible to human observers.
+PGD is one of the most effective iterative attack methods, systematically exploring the worst-case perturbation space around an input to find the most damaging modifications.

-The goal of this implementation is not only to test model robustness but also to generate adversarial examples that are visually coherent and realistic, particularly for high-resolution or multi-spectral images.
+The implementation focuses on generating adversarial examples that successfully fool the model while maintaining visual coherence in the resulting images, which is particularly important for multi-band satellite imagery where artifacts can be more noticeable.

 ---